hopscott/hopscott.github.io/_projects/scherman-research.md

 # Scherman Group Research Project:
 ## Organic synthesis of supramolecular hyperbranched gels with cucurbiturils.

-* Macrocycle functionalisation with thiolene click reactions and purification.
+* Macrocycle functionalisation with click reactions and automated purification for hydrogels.

 Developed a novel supramolecular hyperbranched polymer with host-guest chemistry of cucurbiturils.
 Independently planned and carried out an eight step synthetic pathway with column purification, GPC and NMR analysis at each step.
 The resultant tri-armed product contained a cucurbituril host arm and two guest arms which slots inside the host cavity of another monomer to form the hyperbranched supramolecular polymer.
 Independently ran and maintained a mass spectrometer in order to deduce optimum reaction conditions for cucurbituril based thiolene click reactions.